kristoff-it/zine-ssg.io/content/log.md

 - The recommended GitHub Actions Workflow files for building Zine websites on Github have changed.
 The new version uses the [mlugg/setup-zig@v1](https://github.com/marketplace/actions/setup-zig-compiler) action that will automatically manage caching for you.
 It is **highly recommended** to update your scripts.

+  - While you're at it, change `--summary all` to `--summary new`, which will only list the pages that were rebuilt.

 - [SuperHTML](https://github.com/kristoff-it/superhtml) (Zine's templating language) dropped Tree Sitter as its HTML parser in favor of a handcrafted implementation that more closely follows the HTML5 spec.
 This brings us **significantly** improved error messages and other advantages.

   - [It's **highly** recommended you install and configure SuperHTML](https://github.com/kristoff-it/superhtml) as your language server for both HTML and SuperHTML Templates (.shtml) **in order to get in-editor diagnostics and kickass autoformatting**.
 The repo also offers a Tree Sitter grammar for SuperHTML that incudes a few visual improvements for tags and attributes that have semantic meaning.